Communication

 Overview

-• Communication is the process of sharing ideas and information through words, actions, symbols, and other media so that people can understand each other within a specific situation or culture.
+Traditionally, communication is defined as exchanging verbal, written, and nonverbal information between individuals or systems through different media.
+It is the process of sharing ideas and information through words, actions, symbols, and other media so that people can understand each other within a specific situation or culture.

 According to Professor Jeremy Rose, author of Communication in Practice, communication is “a process in which one person with a construct in their mind uses symbols such as language to try to get another person to formulate the same construct in their mind.”
 Thus, communication studies is the academic field that explores how people create, share, interpret, and respond to messages in different contexts—face-to-face, in groups, through organizations, in the media, and online.
+Communication studies explore how messages work in everyday life, from conversations and social media to news, organizations, and public debates.

 For an in-depth description of the field of communication, see the free article provided by the National Communication Association website, What's Communication?